 This was very much 'an instinctive shot' and my bullet went straight to where I was looking when I fired, and although the oft-quoted story is that a buffalo cannot be turned she wheeled sideways away from me, when I shot her in the shoulder and she went down.
 We found she had a bullet wound in her hip, and on butchering the carcass found a .375 soft-nose imbedded in it, which had no doubt been placed there by a poacher.
 It had not broken the bone but slowed her down, and was no doubt was why she was following slowly behind the herd.

 What about the Botswana hunters who were born and bred and grew up hunting in that country?
 What did they prefer?
-I am very friendly with the Blackbeard family and was privileged to edit their combined book, The Hunting Blackbeards of Botswana, which is currently being published by Rowland Ward in Johannesburg.
+I am very friendly with the Blackbeard family and was privileged to edit their combined book, The Hunting Blackbeards of Botswana, which was published by Rowland Ward in Johannesburg.
 The late Dennis Blackbeard used a .458 during his safari days, as did his sons, Gavin and Ronny, and his grandson, Luke, son of Gavin.
 Ronny and Luke are both PHs in Botswana today and both tell of hairy incidents when their .458s proved adequate.

 The famed American gun-writer, the late Jack O'Connor who I had on safari in 1973, told me that the .458 bullet had the best design of any bullet yet made with its parallel sides and rounded nose, and Richard Harland, a one time game ranger employed to eliminate elephant and buffalo in the tsetse fly corridors in Gonarezhou, echoed Jack's words in his book, The Hunting Imperative (Rowland Ward 2001) He wrote, "Whatever the failings of the factory loading, the construction of the 500-grain solid bullet with its thick steel jacket and long, non-tapering shape was, in my opinion, unbeatable and streets ahead of any of the nitro express heavy calibre projectiles of the day..."